Keith Marischal: 16th and 17th centuries

 The house was mentioned in a legal action involving the Earl Marischal and William Hog of Vigorshauch in 1489.
 Hog was said to have prevented the Earl entering the house and fortalice at Nether Keith, while the Earl had taken Hog's sheep.
 The war known as the Rough Wooing came to "Nether Keith" on 31 January 1550.
 Two barn yards at the Place of Nether Keith were burnt as well as houses in the village.
 The English raiders were chased back to Dunglass.
-William Keith, 4th Earl Marischal stayed at Keith Marischal in June 1554 or 1555.
+William Keith, 4th Earl Marischal, stayed at Keith Marischal in June 1554 or 1555.

-The house was built as an L-plan tower before 1589 by George Keith, 5th Earl Marischal on the remainder of a previous construction which is heavily obscured, only just discernible in the massive thickness of the southern ground floor internally.
+The house was built as an L-plan tower before 1589 by George Keith, 5th Earl Marischal, on the remainder of a previous construction which is heavily obscured, only just discernible in the massive thickness of the southern ground floor internally.
 Within the grounds there is evidence of a Barmekin and earthworks in the adjoining cattle meadow, which would indicate a mediaeval or earlier settlement or castleton.

-George, 5th Earl Marischal, had stood proxy for King James VI during his marriage to Anne of Denmark in August 1589.
+George had stood proxy for King James VI during his marriage to Anne of Denmark in August 1589.
 The roof trusses of the tower are reputed to have been made from timber gifted to him by the Danish King Christian IV for services rendered.
 There are also remains of a Scottish Renaissance painted ceiling.

-Witchcraft and Keith Marischal
+Witchcraft

 King James went to Norway in November 1589 to collect his bride in person, returning the following spring.
 As they were entering the Firth of Forth, a storm broke out, threatening the royal flotilla.
 The superstitious James blamed the tempest on witchcraft; this led to the infamous North Berwick Witch trials.
 Although the coven was reputedly led by Francis Stewart, 1st Earl of Bothwell, one of the leading accused was Agnes Sampson.
 Sampson was known as the "Wise Wife of Keith" and lived at Nether Keith, some quarter of a mile from the house.
 Indeed, one of the latest witch trials in Scotland took place at Humbie in 1678.
 The accused were held within the Chapel at Keith Marischal for the evening prior to their execution, which took place at Dow Syke (lit. dismal hollow) one mile to the north of the house.